What Happens at the Termination of Employment?

 Your employer may choose to dismiss you from service with or without notice.
 This can occur, for example, in the event of employee misconduct.
-However, if you are covered by the Employment Act and feel that you have been unfairly dismissed, you may appeal to the Minister for Manpower within 1 month of dismissal.
+However, if you are covered by the EA and feel that you have been unfairly dismissed, you may appeal to the Minister for Manpower within 1 month of dismissal.
 The Minister may then direct your employer to reinstate you to your former employment, or pay you a sum of money as compensation based on what the Minister feels is appropriate.

-Should you choose to terminate your employment, your employer is barred by the Act from, without reasonable excuse, preventing you from leaving.
+Should you choose to terminate your employment, your employer is barred by the EA from, without reasonable excuse, preventing you from leaving.
 It is a criminal offence to do so, where your employer, if convicted, may be fined up to $5,000 and/or jailed for up to 6 months.